CanCanCommunity/cancancan/docs/Non-RESTful-Controllers.md

-You can use CanCan with controllers that do not follow the traditional show/new/edit/destroy actions, however you should not use the `load_and_authorize_resource` method since there is no resource to load.
+You can use CanCan with controllers that do not follow the traditional show/new/edit/destroy actions, however you should not use the `load_and_authorize_resource!` method since there is no resource to load.
 Instead you can call `authorize!` in each action separately.

 **NOTE:** This is **not** the same as having additional non-RESTful actions on a RESTful controller.
 See the Choosing Actions section of the [[Authorizing Controller Actions]] page for details.